 Your background is important.
 You want something basic that doesn’t detract from you.
 Bookshelves can be nice if you’re beside a window.
 Or your garden can be a good choice if you have a nice view behind you.

-I choose a white breezeblock wall to demonstrate the point.
+I chose a white breezeblock wall for my example image to demonstrate the point.
 It’s too blank, but it shows up the edits.

 You don’t have to just use the same author photo.
 By that, I mean you can have a different image that you use on your website’s about page to the ones you use on social media.